hao44le/UIUC-CS498-Data-Vis/create_narrative_story/final_project/README.md

 This proejct is hosted live on Github Pages at [https://stanleykylee.github.io/cs498-ddv-final](https://stanleykylee.github.io/cs498-ddv-final).

 # About the Visualization
-This visualization is an interactive slideshow which takes the user through the Dataset of the 9th Round of the Yelp Academic Dataset Challenge.
-The dataset itself contains the Yelp reviews and aggregated check-ins over time of 144 thousand businesses located throughout various metropolitans across the globe.
-This visualization focuses on the data from the United States which includes the following cities: Pittsburgh, Charlotte, Urbana-Champaign, Phoenix, Las Vegas, Madison, Cleveland.
+This visualization is an interactive slideshow which takes the user through the Dataset of the YouTube trending dataset.
+The dataset itself contains the YouTube video views across the globe.
+This visualization focuses on the data from the United States, United Kingdom, Canada, France, India, Japan and Mexico

 ## Recommended Settings
-As the visualizations use a preset static canvas of 1024x768 pixels, the viewing size of the interactive visualization is at least 1280x800 pixels to accommodate the surrounding text and scene elements.
+As the presentation utilize a preset static canvas of 1024x768 pixels, the browsing size of the interactive representation is at least 1280x800 pixels to suit the encompassing content and scene components.

-## Managing the Dataset
-With such a large dataset, creating a visualization with the raw data turned out to be very difficult.
-The first step for created this visualization was to process the dataset and focus on the data pertaining restaurants in the United States only.

 ## Templates Scene
 The use of CSS and FullPage.js allows for a cohesive template look for the interactive visualization.
 Each page is transitioned using the same method and text elements are kept the same (font size and family).
 Additionally there is a page navigation bar on the right side which allows users to skip between different slides.
 The tooltips which are triggered when a user moves their mouse over the navigation alters the display parameters for each navigation menu item.